-(The School of Wool and Pastoral Sciences also provides a course in Wool Technology leading to the Degree of Bachelor of Science.
-For details see the University Calendar dealing with the courses in the Faculty of Applied Science.)
+(The School of Wool and Pastoral Sciences also provides a course in Wool and Pastoral Sciences leading to the Degree of Bachelor of Science.
+For details see the University Calendar dealing with the course in the Faculty of Applied Science.)